 Along with developing plastic substitutes, solutions for making conventional thermoplastics biodegradable are coming to the fore.
 Prodegradant concentrates (PDCs) in the form of metal compounds, such as cobalt stearate or manganese stearate, are being added to plastic to promote oxidation and disintegration.
 In turn, the plastic breaks down into tiny fragments that microorganisms ingest and convert into carbon dioxide, water and biomass, without the threat of harmful residues.

-The projected value of the global reinforced plastics market is projected to reach nearly $16 billion by the end of 2019.
-Perhaps most notably embraced by the automotive industry as substitutes for metal components, these carbon, glass, metal and graphite-reinforced plastics are gaining popularity in medical, military, construction and marine applications for their low weight, durability and design versatility.
+At the end of 2019, the projected value of the global reinforced plastics market was estimated at nearly $16 billion.
+Carbon, glass, metal and graphite-reinforced plastics are perhaps most notably embraced by the automotive industry as substitutes for metal components.
+However, they are also gaining popularity in medical and defense applications for their low weight, durability and design versatility.

 3D printing is improving many aspects of plastics manufacturing and remains a catalyst for reimagining options for plastic parts.
 While in some cases 3D printing is not a viable alternative to injection molding, advancements in the technology are leading to some impressive results with direct benefits for certain OEMs, including: